LabBench-Society/Protocols/repository/CTSCPMAUTO/README.md

 2. Connect the computer with the USB cable to the CPAR+ DUO device.
 3. Connect the air pressure hose from the compressor to the CPAR+ Due device.
 4. Connect the LabBench SCALE device to the Response Port of the CPAR+ Due device.
 Set the slider to a rating of zero.
 5. Connect to cuffs to Outlets 1 and 2 on the CPAR+ DUO device.
-These cuffs must be set up in a way that mimics use during an actual experiment (please see below).
+These cuffs are wrapped around water-filled plastic bottles with a circumference similar to the limb being tested in the actual experiment.
+Their water level is set, so the softness of the bottle approximates the softness of the limb being tested.

 Please see Figure 2 for an illustration of the experimental setup.

 ![](ProtocolInstallation.png)

 *Figure 2: Setup of LabBench for the compressor test.
 Installation of the "Temporal Summation and Conditioned Pain Modulation Protocol (Compressor Test Version)" protocol.*

-For the test to provide a reliable estimate of the number of consecutive sessions possible with a compressor, the cuffs must mimic their use in an actual experiment.
-At the same time, the experiment is performed in a worst-case condition where the pressure is allowed to reach 100kPa.
-A stimulation pressure of 100kPa is likely to be extremely painful for a subject; consequently, this test cannot be performed on a human subject.
-It has been found that 1.5L or 2.0L plastic soda bottles , partially filled with water, can approximate the lower calf of the leg and be used instead of human subjects for this test.
-Selecting the right amount of water makes it possible to approximate the "softness" of the test sites used in the experiment, as air is compressible.

 ### Protocol